The Thrivability Index.

 Mental Health

 The foundation.
-Defined by the WHO as a state of wellbeing in which individuals realize their potential, cope with normal stresses, work productively, and contribute to their communities.
-Grounded in the Global Burden of Disease Mental Disorders research and the global epidemiological literature.
+Defined by the WHO as a state of wellbeing in which a person realizes their potential, copes with normal stresses, works productively, and contributes to their community.
+Grounded in the Global Burden of Disease mental disorders research and the global epidemiological literature.

 Emotional Wellbeing